pcawte/AgDev/README.md

 - For stdio remove and stuff inherited from CE Toolchain (there is nothing used, but some remnants in the various files)

-- Add fprintf - there is an fprintf routine in the FatFS - investigate the use of this
+- Add fprintf - there is an fprintf routine in the FatFS - investigate the use of this.
+This has not yet been implemented in MOS

 - Add fscanf